The role of Police in New Zealand

-- You have the right to ask why you are being questioned, detained, or arrested.
+- you can ask why you are being questioned, detained, or arrested.

 Complaints against Police

-If you believe police have done something wrong, or that you were not treated fairly by police you can make a formal complaint, to any one of the following:
+If you believe Police has done something wrong, or that you were not treated fairly by police you can make a formal complaint, in any one of the following ways: